 If any provision of this Agreement is found to be unenforceable or invalid, that provision will be limited or eliminated to the minimum extent necessary so that this Agreement will otherwise remain in full force and effect and enforceable.
 Neither party shall be liable to the other for any delay or failure to perform any of the obligations set forth under this Agreement due to any act of God and/or force majeure causes beyond its reasonable control, including but not limited to hurricane, fire, flood, earthquake, terrorism or similar acts.
 This Agreement is not assignable, transferable or sublicensable by Customer except with Company's prior written consent.
 Company may transfer and assign any of its rights and obligations under this Agreement without consent.
 This Agreement is the complete and exclusive statement of the mutual understanding of the parties and supersedes and cancels all previous written and oral agreements, communications and other understandings relating to the subject matter of this Agreement, and that all waivers and modifications must be in a writing signed by both parties, except as otherwise provided herein.
 No agency, partnership, joint venture, or employment is created as a result of this Agreement and Customer does not have any authority of any kind to bind Company in any respect whatsoever.
 In any action or proceeding to enforce rights under this Agreement, the prevailing party will be entitled to recover costs and attorneys' fees.
 All notices under this Agreement will be in writing and will be deemed to have been duly given when received, if personally delivered; when receipt is electronically confirmed, if transmitted by facsimile or e-mail; the day after it is sent, if sent for next day delivery by recognized overnight delivery service; and upon receipt, if sent by certified or registered mail, return receipt requested.
 This Agreement shall be governed by the laws of the State of California without regard to its conflict of laws provisions.
 Any disputes hereunder will be resolved via binding arbitration in San Francisco, California under the rules of the American Arbitration Association.

-Service Level Terms
+Service Level Terms (applies to Enterprise plan only)

 The Services shall be available 99.9%, measured monthly, excluding holidays and weekends and scheduled maintenance.
 If Customer requests maintenance during these hours, any uptime or downtime calculation will exclude periods affected by such maintenance.
 Further, any downtime resulting from outages of third-party connections or utilities or other reasons beyond Company's control will also be excluded from any such calculation.
 Customer's sole and exclusive remedy, and Company's entire liability, in connection with Service availability shall be that for each period of downtime lasting longer than one hour, Company will credit Customer 5% of Service fees for each period of 30 or more consecutive minutes of downtime; provided that no more than one such credit will accrue per day.
 Downtime shall begin to accrue as soon as Customer (with notice to Company) recognizes that downtime is taking place, and continues until the availability of the Services is restored.
 In order to receive downtime credit, Customer must notify Company in writing within 24 hours from the time of downtime, and failure to provide such notice will forfeit the right to receive downtime credit.
 Such credits may not be redeemed for cash and shall not be cumulative beyond a total of credits for one (1) week of Service Fees in any one (1) calendar month in any event.
 Company will only apply a credit to the month in which the incident occurred.
 Company's blocking of data communications or other Service in accordance with its policies shall not be deemed to be a failure of Company to provide adequate service levels under this Agreement.